dspeyer/dspeyer.github.io/combat/index.md

 A slowmatch cannot be left burning (and thus ready to fire) for more than one minute.
 Such a firearm can be carried loaded escept for this final step, which still requires a standard action (included in the loading time) and two  hands.

+#### Spell-Scroll

+Spell-scroll firearms use Iron bullets and Iron (III) Azide propellent.
+Since Azides are far more volatile than mere nitrate ions, a loaded spell-scroll firearm that is sharply jostled will fire in whatever direction it's pointed.

+Possessing the gun imparts knowledge of the bullet-creation spell, but the reloader must still pay the cost.

+As the bullets are summoned at need from the elemental plane of metal, there is no need to carry or track ammunition.
+Furthermore, if the gun allows multiple bullet types (e.g. hollow-point, canister, or explosive shells) the wielder may chose from all compatible options at reload-time.

 #### Powder Burn

 A creature who uses a revolver that is of the largest supported size, wielding it in their arms, suffers 2d6 fire damage to their head each time they fire.
 Smaller revolvers or full-size revolvers on gun stands deal this damage to where the users' head would be -- usually empty air.